osujc93/nba-data-pipeline-kafka-spark-dbt-aws-s3/README.md

 - Apply SCD Type 2 merges in Iceberg tables to track historical changes for players and teams.

 - Aggregate boxscores into advanced stats based on those defined in NBA's stats glossary.

+- I ran my dbt models through Trino on using an Iceberg catalog. dbt produces the SQL, Trino executes it on my Iceberg tables, and Hive Metastore keeps track of the S3 file paths, so the transformed results are saved back to my S3 bucket.

 ### Storage